sarahtb25/CS611-HW3-Heroes-and-Monsters/README.txt

         DodgeChance: 35

-[INPUT] Please enter the action you would like to take (Change <Weapon or Armor ID>, Hit, Cast <Spell ID>, I/i, Q/q): hit
+[INPUT] Please enter the action you would like to take (Change <Weapon or Armor ID>, Hit, Cast <Spell ID>, I/i, Q/q):
+Input: hit
+Output:
 [BATTLE MESSAGE] Monster Blinky was hit by Hero Kalabar and has been defeated!

 [GAME MESSAGE] Congratulations!
-Hero Kalabar has leveled up from 6 to 7!
+Hero Kalabar has leveled up from Experience Level 6 to Experience Level 7!

 [GAME MESSAGE] Reviving heroes...